sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 Download settings can also be specified using the [Window Management](../windows/window-management/javascript/index.html) API (for more details, see [Downloads](../windows/window-management/javascript/index.html#window_settings-downloads).

-## Adding Extensions to Web Apps

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) allows adding extensions to some of the web-based applications it hosts.
-The extensions are external scripts which have access to the web page.
-They are useful when trying to control or inject behavior in externally developed applications.

-We have prepared an example of how to add extensions to your web apps hosted in [**Glue42 Enterprise**](https://glue42.com/enterprise/), which you can download from [GitHub](https://github.com/Tick42/glue42-extension-template).
-The `\examples` folder contains complete extension samples with instructions on how to run them.
-You can use these examples to explore how the extensions work in [**Glue42 Enterprise**](https://glue42.com/enterprise/).
-We have also included an extension template, which you can use to create and add your own extensions to your Glue42 enabled web apps.

 ## Web App Search

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.11">